 Midwest MicroDevices exists because the investment and scale of building a vertically integrated fabrication center for one company is a very expensive proposition.
-The time required by an OEM for the painstaking accumulation of expertise — already acquired by Midwest MicroDevices during its ten years of operations — is not consistent with brilliant, agile, fast-to-market technology firms, whether they be biotechnology, medical, security, communication, environmental, or navigation and guidance companies.
+The time required by an OEM for the painstaking accumulation of expertise — already acquired by Midwest MicroDevices during its 14 years of operation — is not consistent with brilliant, agile, fast-to-market technology firms, whether they be biotechnology, medical, security, communication, environmental, or navigation and guidance companies.
 There is no time to catch up.
 All available time must be invested in forging ahead.

 Midwest MicroDevices is distinguished from other MEMS foundries by its shorter path to more successful projects.
 When you work with us, you are at the forefront of the industry with our MEMS and thin film experience.

 In the next 10 years, the market will demand trillions of sensors in every aspect of life.
 This expansion will come to represent no less than 15% of GDP, an extraordinary figure.
 The volume is there.
 The widespread adoption of the Internet of Things ensures a sharp growth curve of demand for all forms of MEMS-enabled devices.

 Whether you want to be first-to-market or best-in-class in your share of the Internet of Things, we at Midwest MicroDevices can extend to you our considerable advantages in knowledge, fully equipped facilities, quality, leanness, and a culture of finishing first.